Connect with a certified trainer for free

 Non-operative treatment

 Treatment of piriformis syndrome usually involves avoiding activity that aggravates pain.
-This may involve resting from sporting activities or avoiding sitting for long periods of time.
+This may involve resting from sporting activities or avoiding sitting for long periods.
 Conservative treatments may also include:

 • Muscle relaxants to relieve pain and muscle spasms